Marwadel/Saeros/README.md

 - Users being created or added to sensitive user groups (privilege escalation)
 - Event logs being cleared (defense evasion)

-## Features

-- Real-time detection based on 2000+ Sigma rules
-- Secure and powerful user interface
-- Automatic audit policies configuration
-- Sigma rule import
-- Rule exclusions
-- ElasticSearch integration (Slack/SYSLOG/SMTP in a next release)
-- Mitre Att&ck mapping

-## Built-in Sigma rules

-The default rules are derived from a curated subset of the official [Sigma](https://github.com/SigmaHQ/sigma) rule repository.

-## Deployments
+## Deployment

-Saeros can be deployed on a standalone Windows endpoint or across Microsoft Active Directory domains.
+Saeros can be deployed on a standalone Microsoft Windows endpoint or across Microsoft Active Directory domains.
+The setup installs two Windows services and a desktop application.

-### Standalone deployment

-The collector runs as a Windows service that subscribes to relevant ETW channels and performs real-time Sigma rule matching.
-Each detection is stored locally and then forwarded to any configured integration such as Elasticsearch or other supported SIEMs.
+**Saeros Collector (Agent)** – A Windows service that starts automatically with the system.
+It configures audit policies, subscribes to ETW channels, performs Sigma rule matching, and forwards detections to the *Bridge*.
+For simplicity, this service is referred to as the *Agent*.

-### Active Directory deployment
+**Saeros Collector (Bridge)** – A Windows service that also starts automatically with the system.
+It communicates with the *Agent*, manages Sigma rule configuration, stores detections in a local SQLite database, and forwards them to configured SIEMs.
+The *Bridge* exposes an API used by the *Console*.

+**Saeros Console** – A Windows desktop application used to manage Sigma rules and exclusions, browse detections, configure integrations, and deploy collectors to Active Directory domains.

+---

+### Non Domain-Joined Environment

+In a non domain-joined (standalone) environment, the installer deploys both services and the *Console* on the local machine.
+Saeros immediately begins collecting events, and detections become available in the *Console*.
+An *Agent* can still be deployed to a domain later to monitor domain controllers.

+#### Requirements

+This is the simplest setup: no network or firewall configuration is required, and all communication occurs locally.
+The *Saeros Collector (Bridge)* service exposes a local HTTP endpoint and uses local gRPC communication with both the *Agent* and the *Console*.

+---

+### Domain-Joined Environment

-The collector is deployed to domain controllers via a Group Policy Object (GPO) and forwards all detections to the machine where Saeros is installed.
+In a domain-joined environment, the installer detects domain membership and can deploy an *Agent* to each domain controller during setup.
+Deployment occurs via a Group Policy Object (GPO).
+Each *Agent* forwards detections through a gRPC named pipe to the local *Saeros Collector (Bridge)* service (where the installer was run).

+#### Requirements

+Deployment must be performed by a user in the **Builtin Administrators** group.
+The password is not stored and is used only to establish SMB/LDAP connections during deployment.

+The following ports must be open, and firewall rules must allow connections from the *Console* to the primary domain controller:

+- **TCP/445**
+- **TCP/389** (or **TCP/686** for LDAPS)

+Deployment creates a GPO with the following components:

+- Location:
+  **C:\Windows\SYSVOL\domain\Policies\{3560FF19-45A3-4F9A-956B-937A04D2AABF}**
+- A scheduled task that installs the *Saeros Collector (Agent)* service on domain controllers
+- **Audit.csv** containing required audit policies based on configured rules
+- Registry values enabling the required ETW channels
+- ADMX templates that configure PowerShell policies, including:
+  *Include command line in process creation events*,
+  *Configure Logon Script Delay*,
+  *Turn on Module Logging*,
+  *Turn on PowerShell Script Block Logging*

+**Note:** Only detections—not full event logs—are sent from the *Agent* to the *Bridge*, significantly reducing bandwidth requirements.

+## Installation

+Saeros is quick and straightforward to install.
+Download Saeros-Setup.exe from the [Releases](https://github.com/Saeros-Security/Saeros/releases/tag/v1.0.0) page and follow the guided setup.

 ## Performances